 5. Great Smoky Mountains National Park

 The East Coast’s lone representative on this list, the Great Smoky Mountains really are great, and here’s why — they’re super accessible.
 A relatively short drive from the major metropolitan areas of Atlanta, Charlotte and Knoxville, GSMNP is one of the easiest parks to get to.
+And filled with more than 99 things to do in the Great Smoky Mountains!

 And while this does ensure a healthy annual attendance, that doesn’t mean you have to endure the hordes of tourists.
 Trade four wheels for two feet and see if you can find one of the park’s many cemeteries.
 Or, do go chasing waterfalls, and set out to snap a photo of as many of the park’s 100 waterfalls as you can.
 (Pro tip — for solitude, avoid the waterfalls with a parking lot.)